Tuesday, November 11, 2025

 Her apparel.

 She was rich enough to be understated which in Texas means wealthy indeed.
-Fashionably broken-in jeans, almost chic, like someone had worn them for her to soften them up, and a sheer very expensive maybe even silk blouse and a thin gold bracelet on her wrist, not like the ingots that ordinary Texas mega-rich women wear.
+Fashionably broken-in jeans, almost chic, like someone had worn them for her to soften them up, and a sheer very expensive maybe even silk blouse and a thin gold bracelet on her wrist, not like the ingots that ordinary Texas rich women wear.

 This wasn’t oil money, or cattle wealth, actually, it was political gold which means respectability as well as cash.
 Her hair, kind of golden too, actually, was perfect, a helmet but perfect.